-From 10th March 2021, a new regulation on sustainability-related disclosures in the financial services sector applies to all EU market participants, including Planet A. Under the new Sustainable Finance Disclosure Regulation – SFDR funds are classified according to their ESG commitment and positive contribution to environmental and social objectives.
+Since 2021, a new regulation on sustainability-related disclosures in the financial services sector applies to all EU market participants, including Planet A. Under the Sustainable Finance Disclosure Regulation – SFDR funds are classified according to their ESG commitment and positive contribution to environmental and social objectives.

 Article 9 funds have a sustainable investment objective with a strong ESG focus.
 Planet A meets this requirement by investing in start-ups which (1) contribute significantly to an environmental objective; (2) do not harm environmental or social objectives; and (3) follow good governance practices.

 We support and welcome the move towards greater transparency in sustainability related disclosures for the industry.

 Planet A GmbH (“Planet A”, LEI: 391200YUE7N8O4IU6R41) takes sustainability risks into account in its investment decision-making process.
 Sustainability risks are environmental, social or governance events or conditions that, if they occur, could cause an actual or a potential material negative effect on the value of the investments.
 As part of its standard procedure, Planet A conducts a due diligence prior to investing that includes an assessment of sustainability risks.
 The results of these assessments guide Planet A`s investment decisions.
 In its free discretion, Planet A may decide to make an investment even if sustainability risks have been determined.
 In such cases, Planet A may apply appropriate mitigation measures.

 Statement on principal adverse impacts of investment decisions on sustainability factors

 Planet A considers principal adverse impacts of its investment decisions on sustainability factors.
 This is the first statement on principal adverse impacts on sustainability factors and Planet A is currently processing the data collected through the process described below, for the first reference period, i.e., from June 30, 2022 to 31 December 2022.